HenriSchulte/StardewGPT/README.md

 # **Stardew** ![StardewGPT icon](.img/icon_48.png)

 StardewGPT enables immersive, AI-generated conversations with Stardew Valley NPCs.
-It requires access to the OpenAI API to work.
+It uses GPT-3.5, the same engine powering ChatGPT, and therefore requires access to the OpenAI API to work.

 ## Disclaimer
 StardewGPT is primarily a proof of concept.
 It is not recommended for a regular playthrough.